-Daniel Starsong, Director
+Daniel Starsong, Port Captain

 I became interested in sailing as a young teen and read a book on the basics from the library.
 I applied my book learning by renting a dingy on San Diego’s Mission Bay.
 Evidently, the operator of the rental place had cut down the centerboards or their boats to prevent capsizes.
 When I turned up wind to return the boat, I made about as much leeway as forward motion, so I had to pay extra for returning the boat late (learning a valuable lesson about leeway).